5 Pitfalls to Avoid When Recruiting Real Estate Agents

 1. Focusing Solely on a Certain Experience Level

-When recruiting real estate agents, you need to cast a wide net and avoid singling out individuals with a specific experience level.
+When recruiting real estate agents, “cast a wide net and avoid singling out individuals with a specific level of experience.”
 Doing the latter will only limit the pool of agents you can recruit.
 It can also stunt the growth of your team if every member has a similar background.

 If you want an up-and-coming real estate professional to join your team, mention how your company has a positive corporate culture through support and mentorship.
-Offering help with brand-building can also be very attractive to agents who are still starting out in the real estate business.
+Offering help can also be very attractive to agents who are still starting in the real estate business.

 On the other hand, you can impress an experienced real estate agent with your brokerage’s professional environment and give them access to the latest software.
-If you can, offer office space that can accommodate their productivity and inspire a sense of pride for being a more seasoned agent.
+Offer office space that can accommodate their productivity and inspire a sense of pride for being a more seasoned agent.

 2. Dismissing Passive Candidates

-Similar to giving a diverse group of real estate agents a chance, you must also keep an open mind when it comes to reaching out to passive candidates.
+Similar to giving a diverse group of real estate agents a chance, you must also keep an open mind when reaching out to passive candidates.
 While they may not be currently looking for a new job, they may reconsider if they see your brokerage has better opportunities.
-It’s important to stay open-minded no matter what the situation is!
-There are conditions to change realtors that buyers and sellers can encounter.
+It’s essential to stay open-minded.
+There are conditions that buyers and sellers can encounter when changing realtors.
 That’s why you want to surround yourself with a great team of colleagues as a realtor.
 You can all learn from each other and grow.

 Also, taking the time to target passive candidates keeps your brokerage company at the top of their minds.
 This way, when they’re ready for a change, they’ll contact you first.

-Make sure to create separate marketing content and campaigns specifically for passive candidates.
-In addition, make it a point to cultivate a relationship both offline and online.
+Create separate marketing content and campaigns specifically for passive candidates.
+Make it a point to cultivate a relationship both offline and online.
 Being open to non-commital conversations and answering questions they have can boost your chances of recruiting them in the long term.

 3. Sending Generic Recruitment Messages